There’s a whole lot of difference between buying products with valid third-party certification, or not.

 Especially life-safety products such as fire curtains.

-With or without third-party certification there is always some risk that the product arriving on site is not identical to the tested specimen.
+Without third-party certification there is increased risk that the product arriving on site is not identical to the tested specimen.

 In a competitive open market there is pressure…

-• to make a ROI from shareholders and stakeholders,
+- to make an ROI from shareholders and stakeholders,

 You will see below how the simple yet thorough process of third-party certification that is governed by the likes of UKAS and monitored by Notified Bodies is invaluable to safety – especially for life-safety products such as fire curtains.
 Life-safety products are, by definition, to make the difference between life and death.
 Valid third-party certification is invaluable in ensuring the production of these products is reliable and the same as what was tested.
 In every way.

-This process ensures you can buy, specify, and approve products from Manufacturer A with confidence that the ‘widgets’ coming out of production are going through extensive and exhaustive impartial checks and controls to ensure they are the same as the tested specimen.
+This process ensures you can buy products from Manufacturer A with confidence that the fire curtains coming out of production are going through extensive and exhaustive independent impartial checks and controls to ensure they are the same as the tested specimen.

 Typical scenarios that could lead to a deviation from the tested specification, design, and/ or processes; what happens in real life when: